OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 QGIS Quickstart
 ********************************************************************************

-Quantum GIS (QGIS) is a user friendly Desktop GIS client which lets you visualize, manage, edit, analyse data and compose printable maps.
+QGIS is a user friendly Desktop GIS client which lets you visualize, manage, edit, analyse data and compose printable maps.

 .. contents:: Contents